chef-boneyard/delivery-cluster/README.md

 # `delivery-cluster`
+This cookbook installs Chef Delivery, a solution for continuously delivering applications and infrastructure safely at speed.

+Delivery is not open source software and requires a license from Chef to install and use.
+This cookbook is open source and released under the Apache 2.0 license.
-This cookbook is licensed under apache 2.0 but the packages it installs are private soruce and require a license key.
+This cookbook is licensed under apache 2.0 but the packages it installs are private source and require a license key.
 It will setup a full delivery environment.

-That includes:
+A full delivery cluster includes:

 *  1 -  Chef Server 12
 *  1 -  Delivery Server